 Sephardi Jews like to make lentil soup during the week of Tish’a B’av, the commemoration of the Temple’s destruction.
 Recently, I was making lentil soup during the fast day of Tish’a B’av when my son Yakov called me, at around noon, from California where he was spending the summer.
 “How is your fast going?”
 I asked him.
 “Pretty good,” he answered.
 “It has just started.
 It’s only nine in the morning!”
 Less than five minutes later, my daughter, who was spending the summer as a counselor at a camp in Israel, called to say hello.
 I asked her how her fast was going.
 “Oh, Mommy,” she said, “I have a terrible headache!
 Thank G-d it’s almost over.
 It’s about seven in the evening.
 Just a couple hours left!”
 I had just spanned a whole day in a flash, thanks to my globetrotting children.

 In a food processor, finely grind the onion, parsley, cilantro, and celery.
 Transfer the mixture to a heavy wide-bottom pot.
-Add all but last ingredient and bring to a boil.
-Reduce the flame to medium and cook covered for 1 hour, or a little longer until the lentils are perfectly tender and the soup looks thick and creamy.
-Stir in the ground pepper and adjust the texture and seasonings.
+Add the tomatoes, oil, salt, water, turmeric and lentils.
+Bring the mixture to a boil.
+Reduce the flame to medium and cook covered for 1 hour, or a little longer, until the lentils are perfectly tender and the soup looks thick and creamy.
+Stir in the cumin, lemon juice and ground pepper, and cook just five more minutes.
+Adjust the texture and seasonings.
 Makes a dozen ample servings.

 - Buckwheat, bulgur, teff, steel-cut oat, or millet soup